bitblit/Chirp/V02/README.md

 static sites locally.
 This step assumes you already know Maven pretty well, and we are just creating the right structures.

 ## Create Maven structures for our static website
-While I know I originally told you to try doing the changes yourself before merging **my** changes, in this case I'm going to break that rule and tell you to just go ahead and do a **git merge V02** now.
+While I know I originally told you to try doing the changes yourself before bringing in **my** changes, in this case I'm going to break that rule and tell you to just go ahead and do **cp -R V02/static-site MINE** and **cp V02/pom.xml MINE** now.
 This is because this step is about setting up a bunch of directories and POM files for maven that you'll need for later work.
 Don't worry - we'll step through what we are doing and what changes we make.

-### Information about the just-merged structure
+### Information about the just-copied structure

-After you do the merge, you should see that we created a directory static-site, and that it has the Maven-standard layout **src/main/config** and **src/main/webapp**, along with a file pom.xml in the root directory.
+After you do the copy, you should see that we created a directory static-site, and that it has the Maven-standard layout **src/main/config** and **src/main/webapp**, along with a file pom.xml in the root directory.

 Why the sub-directory for the static site if it has all the content?
-Because in later stages we'll be adding an API directory with our API server.
+Because in later stages we'll be adding an API directory with our API functions.
 For the moment notice that the root pom file really just contains so overall information (like the developer name) and a list of sub-modules (at the moment, just static-site).

 Now take a look in the static-site subdirectory.
 At first the POM file in this module may seem a little weird since